laanp/Icarus_Mods_Separated/README.md

 If you are using "Pete's Resource Killer" module (1 hit for tree, rocks and ore gathering) - it goes without saying if you are chopping a tree with your axe, and do not have the Talent "Seasoned Logsman" - the one that auto picks up your wood, you'll end up with wood pieces all over the place and not in your inventory!
 This is expected behaviour.

+### "Pete's Drill & Beacon Remote"
+- On the Prometheus map, the grid line system is inaccurate and due to this, sometimes the Grid locations on the buttons may be off by one grid.
+- This is a known bug, and not much I can do about it, till they fix the issue.

 ### Equipment Retrieval
 None of the unbundled equipment will come back with you after you leave the prospect via dropship.